Angolan War of Independence: Background of the territory

 In 1482, the Kingdom of Portugal's caravels, commanded by navigator Diogo Cão, arrived in the Kingdom of Kongo.
 Other expeditions followed, and close relations were soon established between the two kingdoms.
 The Portuguese brought many technological advances including firearms, and a new religion, Christianity.
 In return, the King of Kongo offered slaves, ivory and minerals.

 Paulo Dias de Novais founded Luanda in 1575 as São Paulo da Assunção de Loanda.
 Novais occupied a strip of land with a hundred families of colonists and four hundred soldiers, and established a fortified settlement.
 The Portuguese crown granted Luanda the status of city in 1605.
 The Portuguese founded and maintained several other settlements, forts and ports, such as Benguela, a Portuguese fort from 1587, and a town from 1617.

 The early period of Portuguese incursion was punctuated by a series of wars, treaties and disputes with local African rulers, particularly Nzinga Mbandi, who resisted Portugal with great determination.
-The conquest of the territory of contemporary Angola started only in the 19th century and was not concluded before the 1920s.
+The conquest of the territory of present-day Angola started only in the 19th century and was not concluded before the 1920s.

 In 1834, Angola and the rest of the Portuguese overseas dominions received the status of overseas provinces of Portugal.
 From then on, the official position of the Portuguese authorities was always that Angola was an integral part of Portugal in the same way as were the provinces of the Metropole (European Portugal).
-The status of province was briefly interrupted from 1926 to 1951, when Angola was governed as a "colony" (itself administratively divided in several provinces), but it was recovered on 11 June 1951.
-The Portuguese constitutional revision of 1971 increased the autonomy of the province, which became the State of Angola.
+Angola’s status as a province was briefly interrupted between 1926 and 1951, when it was governed as a "colony" (itself administratively divided into several provinces).
+The provincial status was restored on 11 June 1951.
+The Portuguese constitutional revision of 1971 enacted progressive autonomy.

 Angola has always had very low population density.
 Despite having a territory larger than France and Germany combined, Angola's population was only 5 million in 1960, of which around 180,000 were whites, 55,000 were mixed race and the rest were blacks.
 In the 1970s, the population had increased to 5.65 million, of which 450,000 were whites, 65,000 were mixed race and the rest were blacks.
 Political scientist Gerald Bender wrote "... by the end of 1974 the white population of Angola would be approximately 335,000, or slightly more than half the number which has commonly been reported."